davidslusser/actions_python_ruff/README.md

 # actions_python_ruff
-A Github action for running python linting with ruff.
+A Github action for python linting with ruff.

 <br/>